EndometriosisHysterectomy and endometriosis

 The two conservative surgical procedures are:

 Laparoscopy.This is the gold standard and most commonly performed surgical treatment for endometriosis.
 It involves making several small abdominal incisions through which a thin telescopic tube (laparoscope) is inserted.
-The doctor removes implants and scar tissue and destroys them with heat.
+The doctor removes implants and scar tissue or destroys them with heat.
 Laparoscopy requires general anesthesia, but it is an outpatient procedure and the patient can go home the same day.
 Recovery usually takes a few weeks.

 Laparotomy.This procedure uses a wide abdominal incision and conventional surgical instruments.
 It is much more invasive and requires a longer recovery time (typically several months).
 Laparotomy is rarely performed except in cases of severe endometriosis.